HeIIow2/music-downloader/README.md

 # A Music-Downloader with CLI

+RUN WITH: `python3 -m src` from the project Directory

 This programm will first get the metadata of various songs from metadata provider like musicbrainz, and then search for download links on pages like bandcamp.
 Then it will download the song and edit the metadata according.

 ## Metadata